abaya7721/JavaConsoleAppInventoryManager/README.md

 Initialize new Scanner
 displayMainMenu()

-The method will display the following and use enum class MenuOptions to determine which is selected through Scanner input and action is determined by a switch.
+The method will display the following as the main menu.
+Console will display other messages and prompts.
-Main Menu ex.
 	===== Inventory Manager =====
 1. Add Product
 2. View Products